andersource/andersource.github.io/_posts/2019-08-25-fun-with-matrix-exponentiation.markdown

 These hierarchies allow us to generalize some concepts and group them together.

-We now want to count cuisine-ingredient combinations, i.e. how many recipes belong to a certain cuisine and contain a certain recipe.
+We now want to count cuisine-ingredient combinations, i.e. how many recipes belong to a certain cuisine and contain a certain ingredient.
 This aggregation should be done hierarchically: an Italian recipe is also South-European and European, and the ingredient "diced tomatoes" also counts as "tomatoes" and "vegetables".